justinjaywang/taiwanese-foods/index.md

 seafood abundant, produces large variety of fruits and vegetables.

 - geographical location freshness and availability is key

-Much like the history of the island itself, the food is difficult to pinpoint.
-In short, it's a blend of different cuisines, from Chinese to Japanese, with influences from Hakka and the indigenous peoples that have occupied the island for a thousand years.

 - fresh seafood (qiu dao yu), fruits (lian wu and shizi), and vegetables (ku gua and zhu sun).
 - homestyle dishes (san bei ji and rou zao fan)